Susan Leigh, B.A., Co-Founder and Executive Director

 Wendy Kraska, Client Care Coordinator

 All of us face tragedy or sickness along the way, and yet, sometimes we just don’t know exactly how to respond or what to do.
-Wendy Kraska has been a part of our management team for the past 18 months at Fox Valley Food for Health, and embodies that spirit of empathy and kindness, along with the understanding of what to do.
-Wendy’s experience in home healthcare and hospice has allowed her to thrive in her role as Client Care Manager, in which she supports clients and their families, as Fox Valley Food for Health provides nutritious meals.
+Wendy Kraska has been a part of our management since 2014 at Fox Valley Food for Health, and embodies that spirit of empathy and kindness, along with the understanding of what to do.
+Wendy’s experience in Community Nursing and Hospice care has allowed her to thrive in her role as Client Care Manager, working in the community, connecting with local resources and providing support to clients and their families.
+Wendy is passionate about nutrition supporting more than the physical being.
+While difficult to measure, she feels nutrition also holistically supports the psycho-social and emotional needs of the family.
+Wendy believes those living with a health crisis and their families should have access to healthy, nutrient dense meals, nutritional education and support.
+Wendy enjoys working with the wonderful Fox Valley Food for Health volunteers in the garden, kitchen and as well as delivering nutritious client meals.
+Being a part of the Fox Valley Food for Health team embodies all that she loves… compassion, nature and sustainability.
 She makes a difference at Fox Valley Food for Health.

 Sherri Shallenberg, Garden Coordinator